-As part of a rich spiritual and liturgical traditions, the Orthodox churches also developed the distinctive use of pictorial icons of Christ, the Virgin Mary, and the saints.
+As part of their rich spiritual and liturgical traditions, the Orthodox churches also developed the distinctive use of visual icons of Christ, the Virgin Mary, and the saints.
 These icons were understood to be windows into the sacred meaning and presence of these figures, not mere representations of them.
 The second council of Nicaea in 787 CE affirmed the role of icons in the face of virulent criticism from those who objected to any visual images in worship.

 During the 7th century, Christianity encountered Islam, a new religious tradition which gained ground in Palestine, Syria, and Egypt, and from Anatolia to Spain.
 The great Dome of the Rock mosque was completed in Jerusalem in 692 CE.
 Eight centuries later in 1453, the capital of the Byzantine Empire, Constantinople, fell to the Ottoman Turks.
 Thus the great centers of Orthodox Christianity became centers of Islamic rule, and many churches became mosques.
 For hundreds of years, Islam has been a significant and immediate presence for Oriental Orthodox and Eastern Orthodox churches.